-- 2) Pedagogy Thesis Option.
+2) Pedagogy Thesis Option.
 A formal essay of 10,000 to 15,000 words in which the student designs a curriculum or pedagogical plan for teaching either a work of literature or a literary theory, a central issue from English Language studies, a compositional style, genre, or pedagogical approach, or a central matter from digital humanities to a secondary-school or junior college class.
-A majority vote of the student's committee is required to accept this project. - 3) Project Thesis Option.
+A majority vote of the student's committee is required to accept this project.

+3) Project Thesis Option.
 Creation of a substantial project, comparable in scope to a formal study of 10,000 to 15,000 words, which employs methods from one of the concentrations, such as a linguistic survey, computer program, or edition.
 A formal essay explaining the project and its result accompanies the project.
 A majority vote of the student's committee is required to accept this project.

 All students must discuss the preparation of the Thesis Project with their Major Professor and conform closely to the deadlines indicated on the Checklist for M.A.
 Students as they plan to submit the text of the project to their Advisory Committees and arrange for the project defense.
 A student must submit the Thesis Project (along with the Portfolio) to his or her Advisory Committee at least three weeks before the defense is due to take place.
-The Graduate School website for each semester prints deadlines for the final delivery of approved (successfully defended) projects to the Graduation Office of the Graduate School (Terrell Hall 210 S. Jackson St.) in order to qualify for that semester's graduation list.
+The Graduate School website for each semester prints deadlines for the final delivery of approved (successfully defended) projects to the Graduate School in order to qualify for that semester's graduation list; see https://grad.uga.edu/index.php/current-students/important-dates-deadlines/.